What is a tundish?

 About hotun and RA Tech UK Ltd

 hotun is a revolutionary dry trap tundish.
-RA Tech UK has pioneered and is market leader, in the removal of T/PRV waste water to drain.
+RA Tech UK has pioneered and is the market leader, in the removal of T/PRV wastewater to drain.
 Because of hotun, for the first time ever, boiler manufacturers have accepted this type of installation.
 Saving installers and contractors, time and money, and, sometimes, on large high rise multi-apartment buildings, thousands of pounds!

 For your project or development, choose the hotun tundish, plumbing at its best.

-To find out more for boiler applications please click here
+To find out more about boiler applications please click here

 To buy one of our hotun dry trap tundishes or products please see our trade suppliers list here

-hotun was designed and invented by Russell Armstrong, a professional plumber, and Managing Director or RA Tech UK Ltd
+hotun was designed and invented by Russell Armstrong, a professional plumber, and Managing Director of RA Tech UK Ltd